richard-sebos/smb-office-it-blueprint/ansible/dev/docs/Security-Policy-Framework-Explained.md

 ---

 ## Layer 2: Policy Layer - Security Objects (The "What")
+- this is where we take this like the 8 layers above and start expanding it out
+- User Login
+	- Receiption kois mode with limited access, so standard login with AD
+  - Finance/HR users AD and MFA
+  - Senior managers and partners AD, MFA and security keys like Yuboic

+- file permission
+  - No local storage on any user devices
+  - Receipion - Read access to limited network shares
+  - Financial/HR - Special share drives that are encrypted and protected
+  - Senior Managers - Have access to most shared drives but from limited devices

 This is the magic layer that translates business needs into security requirements.
 We group related policies into **security objects** that can be mixed and matched.